pkanyu/FlaskProject/README.md

-# A simple sign up in flask.￼Enter
+# A simple sign up in flask.